mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

 ## TTL and Max TTL

-Every role has a time-to-live (TTL) and maximum time-to-live (Max TTL) which is used to validate the TTL.
-When a role expires and it's not renewed, the role is automatically revoked.
-You can set the TTL and Max TTL for each created role.
+Each role can also have a time-to-live (TTL) and maximum time-to-live (Max TTL).
+When a credential expires and it's not renewed, it's automatically revoked.
+You can set the TTL and Max TTL for each role or globally using `config/lease`.

 ```bash
 $ vault write mongodbatlas/roles/test \